morethanmaps/morethanmaps.github.io/ba-workshop.md

 ## Learning Objectives

 * Develop an understanding of how ecosystem services support livelihoods.
-* Develop an understanding of how satellite images can be used to monitor change in vegetation condition after a climatic shock.
 * Learn how to build a causal loop diagram to represent the structure and dynamics of livelihood systems dependent on ecosystems.
 * Use the causal loop diagram to identify how climate impacts to ecosystems affect livelihoods.
 * Use the causal loop diagram to design an adaptation strategy or policy to boost the resilience of livelihood systems to climatic shocks.